SIT-Cyber-Blockchain-Club/Cybersecurity-Roadmap/README.md

   - [Penetration Testing using Metasploit and Wireshark](https://www.youtube.com/watch?v=kdTKHMkDcgs)

 - **Tasks:**
-  - Watch the video and make a note of the steps
+  - Watch the video and make a note of the steps.
-  - Learn the commands
+  - Learn the commands.
+  - solve the kioptrix level one and attach the snapshot of captured shell.
+[Tutorial](https://michaelkoczwara.medium.com/kioptrix-level-1-ad8d91e7ed63)

 ### 6. SQL Injection and XSS